 Earl Gray is one of the most popular teas in the world.
-A black tea flavored with fine, aromatic bergamot oil.
-Earl Gray is characterized by its citrus notes and the fruity taste of bergamot gives it freshness and a floral aroma.
-It has its origins in an English aristocratic house, but it is also an integral part of our tea- range.
-According to legend, tea was discovered in a shipwreck.
-The Chinese tea was transported to England by ship and a violent storm whirled the crates upside down.
-Black tea was mixed with bergamot oil and Baron Charles Grey, Earl Gray in English, could not bring himself to throw away the expensive tea.
-So he tried the blend and the Earl Gray tea was discovered!
+A black tea flavored with the fine, fragrant oil of bergamot.
+The Earl Gray is characterized by its citrusy notes and the fruity taste of bergamot gives it freshness and a floral aroma.
+It has its origins in an English noble house, but we can no longer imagine our tea- range without it.
+According to legend, the tea was discovered in a shipwreck.
+The Chinese tea was transported to England by ship and a violent storm tossed the boxes into disarray.
+Black tea was mixed with bergamot oil and Baron Charles Grey, Earl Gray the Second in English, didn't have the heart to throw away the expensive tea.
+So he tried the mixture and Earl Gray tea was discovered!

-The tea harmonizes in taste with Laori Juniper No 11, as the citrusy Bergamot notes of the Laori No 1 underline the aromas of the Earl Gray and a non-alcoholic drink is quickly created tea from it.
-The delicious drink is rounded off by the tanginess of the ginger ale and the delicate sweetness of the maple syrup.
+The taste of the tea harmonizes with Laori Juniper No 11, as the citrus Bergamot notes of the Laori No 1 underline the aromas of the Earl Gray and quickly become a non-alcoholic drink Tea from it.
+The delicious drink is rounded off by the liveliness of the ginger ale and the delicate sweetness of the maple syrup.

 Recipe non-alcoholic drink with tea - Earl of Laori

 - 4 cl Earl Gray Infused Laori Juniper No 1